hyf0/sicp-javascript-zh/chapter1.1.md

 - Nesting of combinations provides a means of combining operations.
 - Constant declarations that associate names with values provide a limited means of abstraction.

-Now we will learn about function declarations, a much more powerful abstraction technique by which a compound operation can be given a name and then referred to as a unit.
+Now we will learn about *function declarations*, a much more powerful abstraction technique by which a compound operation can be given a name and then referred to as a unit.

-We begin by examining how to express the idea of squaring.
-We might say, To square something, take it times itself.
+We begin by examining how to express the idea of "squaring".
+We might say, "To square something, take it times itself."
 This is expressed in our language as square

 ```js
 function square(x) {